robbbowes/Ferrari-VCR/README.md

-#About this project#
+#About this project

-A fairly simple music venue project to refresh and consolidate React knowledge
+A fairly simple time travelling ferrari website